meredith-j/dev-progress/things-learned.md

-*WHEN IN DOUBT, ALWAYS READY THE DOCUMENTATION*
+*WHEN IN DOUBT, ALWAYS READ THE DOCUMENTATION*

+### may 2024
+- don't code when you're sick, you'll ruin everything :|

 ### april 2024
 - i learned a better way to test form validation & button functions (ie clicking submit button and handlesubmit function runs).